ymercad0/Sudoku-GUI/ReadMe.md

 Pygame can simply be installed from the command prompt by running `pip install pygame` *or* `py -3.4 -m pip install pygame` where `-3.4` should be replaced with your current version of Python.
-Alternatively, you could download Pygame directly from their website.
+Alternatively, you could download Pygame directly from their website (check the link under this project's About).

 ## Downloading and running
 After downloading and extracting the zip from the [releases][6] page, double